getsops/sops/README.rst

     *.yaml diff=sopsdiffer

-Here we only care about YAML files. ``sopsdiffer`` is an arbitrary name that we map to a sops command in the git configuration file of the repository.
+Here we only care about YAML files. ``sopsdiffer`` is an arbitrary name that we map to a SOPS command in the git configuration file of the repository.

 .. code:: sh